nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### otr3
 OTR version 3 key fingerprint without spaces.
-Case in-sensitive.
+Case insensitive.
 This key fingerprint relates to the xmpp address given in the `xmpp` field.

 length: MUST be exactly 40 characters long